-Evaluation reports, strict proof packs, and Transformers v5
+Evaluation reports, strict evidence packs, and Transformers v5

-A terminology reset (report/evaluate), stricter proof-pack verification, and a clean upgrade path for Hugging Face Transformers v5.
+A terminology reset (report/evaluate), stricter evidence-pack verification, and a clean upgrade path for Hugging Face Transformers v5.

 Release: InvarLock 0.3.8 - Report/evaluate terminology and stricter pack verification